Blog

 • Road: The main road through Ratanakiri is National Road 6 (which starts in Phnom Penh about 588 kilometers), 7, 8, and continues to the province via National Road 73, 76, 78, 78-5, and 78C.

-• Airway: Ratanakiri has one provincial airport located in Ban Lung city, called Ratanakiri province.
+• Airway: Ratanakiri has one provincial airport located in Ban Lung city, called Ratanakiri provincial airport.
 Its runway length is 1,300 meters on laterite surface.
 Since the late 2000s, no commercial flights to Ban Lung are available and only chartered and private flights use the airport.

 Tourism Products